-A large number of rural populations in India subsisting mostly on small scale farming have been displaced in the last few decades due to steadily rising inflation, debt, and modernization.
+A large number of rural populations in India subsisting mostly on small scale farming have been displaced in the last few decades due to steadily rising inflation, debt, and globalization.
 On the other hand, urban development, industrialization, and a booming construction industry have attracted millions of rural residents to urban areas for employment in hourly/daily jobs.
 The majority of these migrant workers and their families dwell in urban slum developments and are unable to afford basic education, health care, nutrition, or pursue vocations for their children, youth or women.
 This DukeEngage program, in collaboration with the Ahmedabad-based nonprofit organization Saath, will work on projects meant to provide better opportunities to these migrant communities, especially women and children of very low-income families.
-During their two months in Ahmedabad, India, students will work with Saath focused on service-learning in child education, women’s empowerment, social entrepreneurship, and microcredit financing.

 The Program Director has worked in this community in the past, and has partnered with Saath in order to develop this program.